Data Processing Agreement (DPA)

 5.1 Kapta ensures that everyone authorised to process Personal Data is bound by a written confidentiality obligation.

 5.2 Access to tenant data within Kapta is restricted to the minimum number of staff who need it for operations and support.
-The internal admin backoffice records every privileged action (admin_audit_log table).
+The internal admin backoffice records every privileged action in an audit log.

 6. Security